When is General Anesthesia Used in Dentistry?

-- Experience high anxiety due to fear or low tolerance to pain – it can help to prevent or address dental phobias (fear of the dentist);
+- Experience high anxiety due to fear or low tolerance to pain – it can help to prevent or address dental phobias (fear of the dentist or oral surgery);

 - Have an allergy to local aesthetic or for whom local anesthetic is not effective in pain control;

-- Require complex or invasive dental procedures, or dental procedures that would otherwise require multiple visits if performed without sedation;
+- Require complex or invasive oral surgery procedures, or oral surgery procedures that would otherwise require multiple visits if performed without sedation;

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;